ComparativeGenomicsToolkit/cactus/doc/progressive.md

 **Q**: I get an error to the effect of `ERROR: No matching distribution found for toil[aws]==xxxx` when trying to install Toil.

 **A**: This is probably happening because you are using Python 3.6.
 Toil and Cactus require Python >= 3.7.
 Use `python3 --version` to check your Python version.

+**Q**: I get an error to the effect of `toil.batchSystems.abstractBatchSystem.InsufficientSystemResources: The job cactus_cons is requesting 66623310306 bytes of memory, more than the maximum of 34359738368 bytes of memory that SingleMachineBatchSystem was configured with, or enforced by --maxMemory.
+Scale is set to 1.0.”`.
+What's going on?

+**A**: As of version 2.6.0, Cactus is now trying to (conservatively) estimate the memory usage of each job, which is required for must cluster schedulers.
+This can be annoying if, like in the above scenario, the estimate is too conservative to even try running on your machine.
+So you can use the `--consMemory` option to override it.
+Ex. use `--consMemory 32Gi` to force Cactus to reserve exactly 32 Gigs for each cactus consolidated job.